Below we have compiled an in depth look at Match.com, including its cost, features, our summary and reviews from other users.

 We thought it would be useful for you to understand the overall demographics of match.com in order to make an informed decision about joining or not.
 The below figures were pulled from the press agency of Match.com

-To help make this as helpful as possible we have used the Match.com search filters to highlight the number of users in a numbers of areas so you can more clearly see how popular the site is in your area.
+To help make our Match.com review as helpful as possible WhichDate have developed a tool to highlight exactly how many users are in your city so you can more clearly see how popular the site is in your area.

 OUR SEARCH CRITERIA

-To get the data I set the search to a 20 mile search radius around each location, only featured users that have logged in within 1 month and that have a profile picture - any extra info will be labelled below
+To get the data, we set the search to a 20 mile search radius around a number of the Uk & Irelands most popular cities.
+We only featured users that have logged in within 1 month and that also have a profile picture to give the truest view of users.

 Match.com, like most other dating sites tend to change their account prices based on a number of features, but they do tend to be more stable than the likes of eHarmony with packages usually of a similar price to the below.